michael2008/ME-Live-Doc/docs/user-guide.md

 ### Managing

-You can manage your License on License interface, including update, delete and online subscription renewal.
+You can manage your license in the License page, including updates, deletions and online subscription renewals.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26625004/5c8f8526-4625-11e7-84bc-8b5eb88b5e47.png" width="500">
 </p>

-If your original License has been expired or you have already bought a new License, you can update it through License Update.
-You can delete your current License through delete.
+If your original license has expired or you have purchased a new license, you can update your license with the License Update.
+You can delete your current license by using the License Delete.

 ## Device Management